- Death date

 - United States Lighting Company, Edison Pioneers

-Lewis Howard Latimer was born to George and Rebecca Latimer on 4 September 1848, the youngest of four children (three boys and one girl).
-He attended only grade school, and the remainder of his education was self-taught.
+Lewis Howard Latimer, the youngest of four children, was born to former slaves, George W. and Rebecca (Smith) Latimer, on 4 September 1848 in Chelsea, Massachusetts.
+He attended grade school, and the remainder of his education was self-taught.
 At the age of ten he began working with his father in order to support the family.
-He had a fabulous appetite for reading, drawing, and learning in general.
+He had a fabulous appetite for reading, drawing, and learning.

-In 1880, Herman Maxim, Chief Engineer and Electrician for the United States Lighting Company, who was very impressed with Latimer’s talents as a draftsman, hired him.
+In 1880, Hirman Maxim, Chief Engineer and Electrician for the United States Electric Lighting Company, who was very impressed with Latimer’s talents as a draftsman, hired him.
 Latimer took this opportunity to learn about the electric industry.
 During his tenure with Maxim, he invented an electric lamp with a carbon filament (1881).
-He traveled to London to advise the English on setting up a lamp factory.

 Notable Patents and Contributions

 - 147,363: Water closet for railroad cars (1874)